 As for cleaning, the inner bore of the instrument requires periodic attention because this is where moisture from the breath can condensate.
-To clean the inside of your shakuhachi, pull a swab-cloth through the bore after playing it.
-If you do not have a swab-cloth you can make one by tying a length of string that is longer than your shakuhachi to the corner of a bit of cloth which is of a size that will not get stuck in the bore.
-To use the swab-cloth drop the string down the bore, protect the edge with your thumb, and pull the cloth through.
-To help the string drop through the bore more easily you can tie a small bead to the end.
+To clean the inside of a shakuhachi, pull a tsuyutoshi or “dew-cutter” through the bore after playing it.
+A swab-cloth can be made by tying a length of string that is longer than a shakuhachi to the corner of a bit of cloth which is of a size that will not get stuck in the bore, usually about 14″ x 14″ (see video below).
+To use the swab-cloth, drop the string down the bore, protect the edge with the thumb, and pull the cloth through.
+To help the string drop through the bore more easily a small bead can be tied to the end.

-It may also be necessary to periodically clean the inside with a one-to-one solution of water and distilled white vinegar in order to kill mold, germs, and remove odors.
+This cloth can also be used to periodically clean the inside with a one-to-one solution of water and distilled white vinegar in order to kill mold, germs, and remove odors.
 To do this, moisten the swab-cloth with the vinegar solution and ring it out before pulling it through the bore then wipe off any solution that gets on the outside of the shakuhachi.
 The vinegar smell will completely dissipate in a few hours or less.

-You can clean the finger-holes with a baby size toothbrush, cotton swabs, or nylon bristle pipe cleaners.
-For a natural unlacquered bore you may need to use a dryer vent brush to periodically scrub the bore should it become moldy.
-To do this, dip the end of the dryer vent brush in the vinegar solution, protect the edge with your thumb, and carefully scrub the bore.
-When you are done you can run the swab-cloth through the bore to soak up any excess solution.
+The finger-holes can be cleaned with a baby size toothbrush, cotton swabs, or nylon bristle pipe cleaners.
+For a natural unlacquered shakuhachi a dryer vent brush might be needed to periodically scrub the bore should it become moldy.
+To do this, dip the end of the dryer vent brush in the vinegar solution, protect the tone-edge with the thumb, and carefully scrub the bore.
+When done, run the swab-cloth through the bore to soak up any excess solution.